Sammex01/super-store-EDA/README.md

 ## Short Project Overview

-This project analyzes sales and profitability across U.S. regions using the Superstore dataset.
+This project analyzes both sales and profitability across U.S. regions using the Superstore dataset.
 The analysis focuses on identifying top-performing states, key profit drivers, and underperforming segments across regions.

 ---